France-ioi/CodecastTaskBackend/README.md

 functionalities provided by this back-end are:

 - fetch information about a specific task
-- grade an user submission on a task
+- grade a user submission on a task
 - save user source code and avancement on a task

 It is a complete rewriting in NodeJS/TypeScript of [TaskPlatform](https://github.com/France-ioi/TaskPlatform)